tamtran4869/sql_challenge/Balanced_tree/solutions.md

 7.What is the percentage split of revenue by segment for each category?

-It is the same with the question 6 instead of grouping by segments and  products, this question is for categories and segments.
+It is the same with question 6; instead of grouping by segments and products, this question is for categories and segments.
 ```sql
 SELECT -- compute the percentage
 	category_name,